Arkhanhelske, Kherson Oblast: History

-Until 18 July, 2020, Arkhanhelske belonged to Vysokopillia Raion.
+Until 18 July 2020, Arkhanhelske belonged to Vysokopillia Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kherson Oblast to five.
 The area of Vysokopillia Raion was merged into Beryslav Raion.

 Until 26 January 2024, Arkhanhelske was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Arkhanhelske became a rural settlement.

+Demographics

+As of the 2001 Ukrainian census, Arkhanhelske had a population of 2,253 inhabitants.
+The linguistic composition of the settlement's population was as follows:

 Economy

 Transportation

 The closest railway station, about 5 km southeast of the settlement, is Blakytne, on the railway connecting Apostolove and Snihurivka, where it has further connections to Kherson and Mykolaiv.
 There is infrequent passenger traffic.

 Arkhanhelske is connected by road with Beryslav via Velyka Oleksandrivka and with Nikopol via Novovorontsovka.